mendersoftware/mender-docs/04.Artifacts/05.Modifying-a-Mender-Artifact/docs.md

 The most important fields to note for writing a new Artifact are the *Compatible devices* and *Name*.

 !!!
-When working with a signed Artifact, you can verify the signature by providing the public verification key to the `-k` option, e.g. `mender-artifact read core-image-base-beaglebone.mender -k public.key`.
+When working with a signed Artifact, you can verify the signature by providing the public verification key to the `-k` option, e.g. `mender-artifact read core-image-base-beaglebone-yocto.mender -k public.key`.

 #### Write a new Artifact